+You can configure multiple boot entries for a single operating system.
+On cell-based servers running multiple operating systems, you can configure boot options for all currently installed operating systems.
 On cell-based servers, each nPartition has a local instance of UEFI that is specific to that partition.
 Each partition can be booted and stopped independently of other nPartitions in the system, and each partition executes its own operating system image.

-To configure booting on a Fibre Channel storage device, you must use the OpenVMS Boot Manager utility.
+To configure booting on a Fibre Channel storage device, you must use the OpenVMS boot options command procedure.
 (For information about configuring Fibre Channel devices, see Section 9.23, "Setting Up and Booting Fibre Channel Storage Devices".)
-VSI also recommends using this utility to add members of a multiple-member shadow set to the boot device list and dump device list.
+VSI also recommends using this command procedure to add members of a multiple-member shadow set to the boot device list and dump device list.
 Be sure to add all members to both lists.